MatthiasKainer/draft-article/README.md

     >>= print
 ```

-How will that look in javascript soon, and what does it imply?
+How will that look in JavaScript soon, and what does it imply?

-## Pipes and javascript
+## Pipes and JavaScript

 We cannot use Pipes out of the box just yet, as they are only a proposal.
 For trying them out, we can use a babel plugin.
 We have to configure it like this to work correctly: